Io-x/zdocs/ProgrammingInPython.md

 #### Attributes:

-i) `account_number`: a string representing the account number. ii) `account_holder`: a string representing the account holder's name. iii) `balance`: a float representing the current balance of the account.
+        i) account_number: a string representing the account number. ii) account_holder: a string representing the account holder's name. iii) balance: a float representing the current balance of the account.

 Use the **init** method to initialize the attributes of the `BankAccount` class.

 #### Methods:

-i) `deposit(amount)`: a method that takes a float amount as input and adds it to the account's balance. ii) `withdraw(amount)`: a method that takes a float amount as input and subtracts it from the account's balance if sufficient funds are available. iii) `get_balance()`: a method that returns the current balance of the current the account. iv)`display_account_info()`: a method that displays the account number, account holder's name and current balance of the account.
+        i) deposit(amount): a method that takes a float amount as input and adds it to the account's balance. ii) withdraw(amount): a method that takes a float amount as input and subtracts it from the account's balance if sufficient funds are available. iii) get_balance(): a method that returns the current balance of the current the account. iv)display_account_info(): a method that displays the account number, account holder's name and current balance of the account.

 Using the `BankAccount` class, create one instance of the bank account.
 Perform the following operations: deposit, withdraw and display account information for the `BankAccount` instance.